corneliana/all-in-one/Internet/3 - Cloud Computing/AWS/AWS Overview.md

 		- **SSE-KMS
 			- key is from KMS
 			- May be impacted by the KMS limits
+			- The encryption keys are managed by AWS but you have full control over the rotation policy of the encryption key.
 		- **SSE-C
 			- keys managed by the customer outside of AWS
 			- HTTPS is mandatory